This library is marked in Alpha stage but is already used in production.

 SetError : FieldState -> string -> FieldState }

-As an example of a custom field, we will re-implement a basic Input
+As an example of a custom field, we will re-implement a basic Input.

-and Validator
+State and Validator types

-is similar to Model
+State is similar to Model in Elmish terms

-property.
+Every field needs to have a Name property.
 This will be used later to identify each field uniquely and to generate the JSON representation of the field.

 type State =